-Information from outside resources comes to Area Alaska using several methods: fax, mail, and electronic transmission.
+Information from outside resources comes to Area Salt Lake City using several methods. like secure VPN connection, Secure FTP, phone, fax, and email.
 Chief among these sources, are the DoD, SSA, and IRS.
 The DoD provides military records, including medical records compiled when the patient was a member of the US Military.
 Income information is verified using information from the Social Security Administration (SSA) and the Internal Revenue Service (IRS).
+The VBA provides records which include the type and percentage of granted 'service-connected' disabilities, the dates of service-connected disability ratings, and, in some cases, the VBA populates patient demographics for VA Salt Lake City Healthcare System to provide a Compensation and Pension examination to a claimant.
+These outside records are transmitted through a secure shared computer linkage.

-These data collections may be done using secure web portals, VPN connection, e-mail and facsimile
+These data collections may be done using secure web portals, VPN connection, e-mail, and facsimile.